-US letter rejects Russia’s no Nato enlargement demand, as Normandy Four talks resume
+US letter rejects Russia’s No Nato Enlargement demand, as Normandy Four talks resume

-The US State Department has rejected Russia’s demands for a freeze on Nato’s expansion to the east in a highly anticipated written response to Russia’s December eight point list of demands delivered on January 26.
+The US State Department has rejected Russia’s demands for a freeze on Nato’s expansion to the east in a highly anticipated written response to Russia’s December eight-point list of demands delivered on January 26.

-One the same day top diplomats from the Normandy Four group – France, Germany, Ukraine and Russia – held a marathon eight-hour meeting in Paris to try and unblock the peace process that was designed to end the undeclared war in Donbas.
-The meeting was the first time the group has met since December 2019 and reported positive results, but little actual progress.
+One the same day, top diplomats from the Normandy Four group – France, Germany, Ukraine and Russia – held a marathon eight-hour meeting in Paris to try to unblock the peace process that was designed to end the undeclared war in Donbas.
+The meeting was the first time the group had met since December 2019, and reported positive results but little actual progress.

-Russia and the west have been locked in a tense round of diplomatic meetings that started in Geneva with a meeting on January 10 between US Deputy Secretary Wendy Sherman and Russian Deputy Foreign Minister Sergei Ryabkov and concluded back in Geneva on January 15 with a meeting between US Secretary of State Antony Blinken and his counterpart Russian foreign minister Sergei Lavrov.
+Russia and the West have been locked in a tense round of diplomatic meetings that started in Geneva with a meeting on January 10 between US Deputy Secretary Wendy Sherman and Russian Deputy Foreign Minister Sergei Ryabkov and concluded back in Geneva on January 15 with a meeting between US Secretary of State Antony Blinken and his counterpart, Russian Foreign Minister Sergei Lavrov.

 The US has indicated that it is willing to negotiate on many of the points on the list, but while the details of the letter were not made public, Blinken indicated in comments that the US has rejected Russia’s key demand on providing “legal guarantees” that Nato will not expand further to the east.
 Russia has made it clear that a possible inclusion of Ukraine into the military alliance is a “red line” for Russian President Vladimir Putin.